mindspore-ai/docs/docs/mindspore/source_en/design/data_engine.md

     For the ImageNet dataset, the automatic data augmentation strategy finally searched by the AutoAugment method contains 25 substrategy combinations.
 Each substrategy contains 2 transformations, and one substrategy combination is randomly selected for each image in the actual training.
 A certain probability is used to decide whether to execute each transformation in the substrategy.
 The flow is shown in the figure below.

-    To support AutoAugment, an automatic data augmentation strategy, MindSpore provides the following interface.
+    To support AutoAugment, an automatic data augmentation strategy, MindSpore provides the following interfaces.

     - RandomChoice, or random selection, allows the user to define a list of data augmentation operations, and the data processing process will select one data augmentation operation from the list with equal probability for each image.